paketo-buildpacks/rfcs/text/dependencies/rfcs/0004-dependency-management-phase-one.md

 #### Caveat: Compiled Dependencies
-In the case that the dependencies need to be compiled or processed, the metadata generation code should omit the `URI` and the `SHA256` from the metadata.
+In the case that the dependencies need to be compiled or processed, the metadata generation code should omit the `URI` and the `checksum` from the metadata.
 This will be used in automation (described in detail in a subsequent RFC) to let the dependency management system to trigger compilation of the dependency.
-When the dependency is compiled and uploaded to a bucket, the bucket URI will be the URI in the metadata, and the compiled dependency SHA256 will be the SHA256 in the metadata.
+When the dependency is compiled and uploaded to a bucket, the bucket URI will be the URI in the metadata, and the compiled dependency checksum will be the checksum in the metadata.

 #### New Repository
 Eventually, commonalities in version retrieval code (and other parts of the